idvorkin/idvorkin.github.io/_d/time-off-2022-12.md

 - End the year at and honest 180 (even better a lying 175)
 - Keep up the daily gym, magic and ballooning
 - Create moments with the family (and take Selfies of them)
+- Build the TGU and swing habit

 ## Moments

 - Amelia's Holiday Party (Deaf kid, coming back seeing everyone)
 - TBD Jumped in the lake 2021
+- Doing programming with Zach

 ## Success Stories